karatekid/karatekid.github.io/_drafts/array-of-ultrasonics-with-fpga.md

 ## Serial Communication

-To make a serial connection through the AVR interface you basically need to write a FSM to control the new\_tx\_data bit and read and write the rx\_data and tx\_data respectively.
-After you do that, you just need to wire it up to the AVR interface module, and disable the ADCs.
-I believe that you could alternatively just use the serial module.
+To communicate with an external arduino, I set up a simple communication protocol that takes in 2 command bytes: first is [r/~w, len], and the second is [addr].
+I also made the read bytes separate from the write bytes for more space.
+I tried building it using array syntax
+{% highlight verilog %}
+reg [7:0] arr [255:0];
+{% endhighlight %}
+But I got complaints from ISE when I tried synthesizing because it tried treating it like ROM.
+So, I made it a linear vector of bits, and used the verilog part select operator shown here:
+{% highlight verilog %}
+reg arr [255 * 8 - 1:0];
+val = arr[index +: 8]; //arr[index + 8 - 1:index]
+{% endhighlight %}
 The tutorial that I learned this from is located [here](https://embeddedmicro.com/tutorials/mojo/hello-world).

 ## HCSR04 Module